Who I Am

 Huh.
 “You’re right.
 I would love that.
 Even if only one person read it, I would enjoy it.”

 He was right.
-I’ve always documented life with my camera, and writing is what I do – my life is in a high stack of journals.
-I started this blog one day in 2018 when I was sick in bed and I’ve been loving it ever since.
+I’ve always documented life with my camera, and writing is what I do – my life is in a tall stack of journals.
+I started this blog one day in 2017 when I was sick in bed and I’ve been loving it ever since.
 A little too much.
 Our island presents the most majestic backdrop for the comings and goings of our family’s daily life, which pulls me to capture each bit of magic and pass it on to you.
-I also feel drawn to record our island life because sadly I know that each little thing is going to change a bit or a lot as the years go by.
+I also feel drawn to record our island life because sadly I know that each little thing is changing as the years go by.
 We’ve already seen some cherished aspects slip quietly away.

 For people who live here, everything I write about will be commonplace – perhaps even boring to read about.
 But for people who don’t live here, life on the island will look very different from life on the mainland.

 Aside from island life, you’ll notice that I pepper the blog with some of my thoughts and life stories.
-They may have nothing to do with Orcas Island, making them seem out of place… my edeeosyncrasies.
+Some have nothing to do with Orcas Island, making them seem out of place… my edeeosyncrasies.

 So without further ado, here is a glimpse of what life is like here on our island and inside my head.
 Thank you for visiting!